 Impacting a broader scientific community: In order make our tools available to a broader systems biology community we are collaborating with developers of other software systems to allow us to share our tools.
-For example we have submitted our most popular tool (BioMaps) to iPlant Discovery Environment and are awaiting approval.
+As mentioned, we have submitted our most popular tool (BioMaps) to iPlant Discovery Environment and are awaiting approval.
 We are also working with developers of Gaggle to integrate VirtualPlant and its tools with the Gaggle system, which will expose VirtualPlant to systems biologists who do not necessarily work on plants, thus making an impact on a broader scientific community.

 Timeline: Year 1: Provide FREE online Webinars, Organize VirtualMaize workshop at the 2013 Maize genetics meeting.
-Induct new species into VirtualPlant via semi-automated Phytozome.
+Semi-automated induction of new species into VirtualPlant via Phytozome.
 Launch VirtualSoy and Virtual Medicago.
 Update data for all supported species.
 Year 2: Provide more FREE online Webinars.
 Organize VirtualSoy workshop at the 15th Biennial Soybean Conference.
 Launch VirtualGrape and VirtualPopulus.
 Update data for all supported species.
 Year 3: Provide Free online Webinars, Organize a VirtualPlant workshop at 2015 Plant and Animal Genomes meeting.
 Update data for all supported species.
 Launch Virtual Sorghum, Tomato and Brassica.

 PLAN TO INTEGRATE RESEARCH AND EDUCATION: